Lii02/Atlas/README.md

 # Atlas
 Alpha build of the Atlas Operating System.
 Still working on bootloader and kernel functionality.
-The operating system itself supports a basic command line VGA terminal (almost complete).
 The generated image file for the operating system is formatted under a custom (BCFS) filesystem.
 This operating system is in no way considered complete, and is currently under heavy development.

 ## Getting Started
 The following steps will serve as a guide for setting up and running the Atlas operating system on a linux machine.